ivanrulik/robot-arm-ethercat-master/README.md

   <b>Figure: Robot Arm EtherCAT GUI</b>
 </p>

+## Results
+Here is a [link](https://youtu.be/VUlx2A8uqoY) to a Youtube video showing this project in action

 ## Requirements
 - OS: Linux 20.04 LTS (can work in other releases but it was developed on this one)
 - Computer: any regular laptop or desktop with a network card compatible with EtherCAT